-The Company operates in only one business segment, being the biotechnology sector.
+The Company operates in one business segment, which is the business of developing and commercializing innovative ophthalmic products for the treatment of eye diseases.
 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker in making decisions regarding resource allocation and assessing performance.
 The chief operating decision maker made such decisions and assessed performance at the company level, as one segment.